Weeks and months of insanity putting on life on hold to study for the bar exam.

 12. Get in touch with your local bar association to get to know people (including those who might be your future colleagues).

 13. Read fiction, listen to a podcast, or watch a movie.
-Get through your queue (put that outline down).
+Get through your queue.
+It’s OK… Put that outline down.

-14. Go outdoors where there’s sun (hiking, picnicking, beach bumming, etc.).
+14. Go outdoors where there’s sunlight (hiking, picnicking, beach bumming, etc.).

 15. Go to a yoga retreat or a spa for a full-body scrub or whatever you spirit animals do.